CyberBoy-Mayank/CyberBoy-Mayank/README.md

 ## 🚀 About Me
 🔹 Software Developer specializing in **Python** and **Odoo**
-🔹 Experienced in **backend development, ERP customization, and system integrations**
+🔹 Experienced in **backend development, ERP customization, and API integrations**
 🔹 Skilled at building **Flask web apps, RESTful APIs, SQL databases**, and automation workflows
 🔹 Passionate about **clean architecture, scalable systems, and continuous learning**